turingschool/front-end-curriculum/lessons/module-1/js-dot-bracket-notation.md

    }
 }
 ```
-If we wanted to access this user’s zip code using **dot notation**, we could write: `user.contactInfo.address.zip`
+If we wanted to access this user’s zip code using **dot notation**, we could write:
+`user.contactInfo.address.zip`

-In order to access their zip using **bracket notation**, we would write: `user[‘contactInfo’][‘address’][‘zip’]`.
+In order to access their zip using **bracket notation**, we would write:
+`user[‘contactInfo’][‘address’][‘zip’]`.

 You can also mix and match!
-We could write something like this and it would work: `user.contactInfo[‘address’].zip`.
+We could write something like this and it would work:
+`user.contactInfo[‘address’].zip`.

 Notice how each block is formatted:
   user      .contactInfo       [‘address’]      .zip

 <section class="call-to-action">
-### Independent Practice
+### Paired Practice

-* Independently, complete the exercise found on [this repl](https://repl.it/@kaylaewood/bracketVsDotTryIt2#main.js).
+* In a breakout room, complete the exercise found on [this repl](https://repl.it/@kaylaewood/bracketVsDotTryIt2#main.js).
-* When you finish, use the zoom chat to **DM** me your answer to this question:
-- In your opinion, which notation is easier to read and write?
+* When you finish, discuss this question with your partner: *In your opinion, which notation is easier to read and write?*
+* Be prepared to discuss as a whole group after.
+Write down any questions that pop up along the way so we can discuss as a group!
 </section>

 <section class="note">